IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 The causes and consequences of discrimination against men differ from those of women, but nevertheless should be addressed.

 > The Convention, targets discriminatory dimensions of past and current societal and cultural contexts which impede women’s enjoyment of their human rights and fundamental freedoms.
 It aims at the elimination of all forms of discrimination against women, **including the elimination of the causes and consequences of their de facto or substantive inequality**.
 Therefore, the application of temporary special measures in accordance with the Convention is one of the means to realize de facto or substantive equality for women, rather than an exception to the norms of non-discrimination and equality.
 CEDAW General Recommendation 25, paragraph 14

+ICCPR (etc.) requires States to "take the necessary steps" to ensure men enjoy their rights and address "factors that impede" the men's enjoyment or rights.

+> 8. Substantive equality for men and women will not be achieved simply through the enactment of laws or the adoption of policies that are, prima facie, gender-neutral.
+In implementing article 3, States parties should take into account that such laws, policies and practice can fail to address or even perpetuate inequality between men and women because they **do not take account of existing economic, social and cultural inequalities**, particularly those experienced by women.
+ICESCR General Comment 16, paragraph 8

 ## Not all preferential treatment is discrimination